In-Building

 What is In-Building Cellular Coverage?

-Many buildings - from brand new modern high-rise office blocks to protected heritage housing - were not built with accessing wireless radio waves in mind.
-It is common to find dead spots within a structure and not just in stairwells, carparks and lifts.
+Many buildings—from brand new, modern high-rise office blocks to protected heritage housing—were not built with accessing wireless radio waves in mind.
+Dead spots are common within a structure, not just in stairwells, carparks, and lifts.

-An In-Building Coverage solution will capture the radio wave signal from the nearest cellular tower, amplify the signal strength, and distribute it within the building.
+An in-building mobile coverage solution will capture the radio wave signal from the nearest cellular tower, amplify it using a mobile signal booster, and distribute it within the building through a Distributed Antenna System (DAS).
 The solution components usually include a rooftop antenna, smart signal repeater(s), signal splitters, and a series of cabled internal antennas to distribute the signal throughout the space.

-In-Building cellular coverage issues are surprisingly common.
-It is difficult for radio waves to penetrate modern building materials, to permeate every space within a building, and to reach into underground carparks or stairwells.
+In-building cellular coverage issues are surprisingly common, which is why many organisations turn to wireless coverage solutions to ensure uninterrupted connectivity.
+Radio waves are difficult to penetrate modern building materials, permeate every space within a building, and reach underground carparks or stairwells.

-With 80% of all mobile calls being made or received indoors, poor reception is frustrating and has a significant impact on productivity and employee satisfaction.
+With 80% of all mobile calls being made or received indoors, poor reception is frustrating and significantly impacts productivity and employee satisfaction.

 The key components of an IBC solution by MobileCorp are: